-Term 1

-Orientation meeting for all parents with year level teachers

-Parent/Teacher Interviews - April

-Written Report sent home at the end of Term 2
+Term 1 Orientation meeting for all parents with year level teachers Parent/Teacher Interviews - end of Term 1 Term 2 1.
+Written Report in the last week of Term 2 Term 3 1.
+Parent/Teacher Interviews Term 4 1.

-Parent/Teacher Interviews - September

 Written report in the last week of Term 4